ernesto-oss/cardinal/CONTRIBUTING.md

 ## What can I contribute with?

 Before delving deeper on the collaborarion worflow, let's talk about what kind of contributions can be made.
-Make sure to refer to the [create-cardinal-app]() to understand how the CLI, installers and template scaffolding works in `create-cardinal-app`.
+Make sure to refer to the [create-cardinal-app architecture discussion]() to understand how the CLI, installers and template scaffolding works in `create-cardinal-app`.

 There are three main things you can usually contribute with:

-- **Docs**: If you have any ideas that would improve the documentation for Cardinal (typo correction, fact checking, benchmarks or guides);
+- **Docs**: If you have any ideas that would improve the documentation for Cardinal (typo correction, fact checking, benchmarks, updates or guides);

 - **Templates and installers**: If you would like to add a currently unsupported feature (a new database type, framework, or deployment provider), you'll probably be submitting a new template, installer, and new CLI prompts.
 Keep in mind that they should not change the underlying dependencies that handle a specific part of the stack (eg.: you should not change Drizzle for other ORM solution for any templates under `templates/database`);

-- **Bug fixes/reports**: If you think you've found a bug or unexpected behavior in the CLI application, or the scaffolded apps, you're welcome to raise a issue and/or PR with a bug description/fix.
+- **Bug fixes/reports**: If you think you've found a bug or unexpected behavior in the CLI application, or the scaffolded apps, you're welcome to raise a issue and/or PR with a bug description and/or fix.

 Ideas for improving the overall architecture of the CLI app will always be welcome, but we ask that you raise a issue and/or a discussion with an overview of the proposed ideas first in order to ensure a proper debate over the proposal.